Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/content/reboot.md

 ## Native font stack

+[comment]: # Boosted mod
-The default web fonts (Helvetica Neue, Helvetica, and Arial) have been dropped in Boosted 4 and replaced with a "native font stack" for optimum text rendering on every device and OS.
+As of Boosted 4, sans-serif font stack have been updated to use a "native font stack" as fallback for **Helvetica Neue**, for optimum text rendering on every device and OS.
 Read more about [native font stacks in this *Smashing Magazine* article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).

 {% highlight sass %}
 $font-family-sans-serif:
+  // Webfont
+  HelvNeueOrange,
+  // Helvetica Neue
+  Helvetica Neue,
+  // Websafe Fallbacks
+  Helvetica, Arial
   // Safari for macOS and iOS (San Francisco) -apple-system,
   // Chrome < 56 for macOS (San Francisco)
   BlinkMacSystemFont,
   // Windows
-  "Segoe UI",
+  Segoe UI,
   // Android
-  "Roboto",
+  Roboto,
+  // Ubuntu
+  Liberation Sans
-  // Basic web fallback
+  // Generic
-  "Helvetica Neue", Arial, sans-serif,
+  sans-serif,
   // Emoji fonts
-  "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol" !default;
+  Apple Color Emoji, Segoe UI Emoji, Segoe UI Symbol !default;
 {% endhighlight %}

 This `font-family` is applied to the `<body>` and automatically inherited globally throughout Boosted.
 To switch the global `font-family`, update `$font-family-base` and recompile Boosted.